Predator (fictional species): Special and make-up effects

-The depiction of the Predator species throughout the film franchise has relied on a combination of practical effects and visual effects techniques.
-To simulate the Predator's distinctive green luminescent blood, filmmakers used a mixture of glow stick fluid and K-Y Jelly.
-This blend produced a bright, glowing effect on camera but degraded quickly, requiring frequent reapplication between takes.
-Initially developed for the first film, this method has continued to be used in subsequent entries.
+The portrayal of the Predator throughout the film franchise has relied on a combination of practical effects and visual effects techniques.
+To create the creature's distinctive green luminescent blood, filmmakers used a mixture of glow stick fluid and K-Y Jelly.
+Green was chosen after attempts at making the creatures blood orange failed.
+The blend produced a bright glow on camera but degraded quickly, requiring frequent reapplication between takes.
+First developed for the original film, variations of this method were later used in subsequent installments.
+The thermal vision effect for the Predator's point of view was achieved using a low-resolution thermal imaging camera.
+The camera's output was reflected through a beam splitter onto a monitor, which was then filmed alongside the optical background using a standard film camera.
+Because high temperatures reduced the visibility of human figures, portions of the jungle were cooled with ice water to maintain contrast.
+The final effect combined the heat-sensor imagery with the filmed background to produce the Predator's thermal vision.
+For the 2018 film The Predator the effect was achieved by digitally manipulating the camera footages colour instead of with a thermal camera.

-The Predator’s invisibility cloaking ability was achieved through a complex optical compositing process in the first two films.
-The effect was developed by R/Greenberg Associates under the direction of visual effects supervisor Joel Hynek.
-Its conceptual basis originated from a dream reportedly described by one of the screenwriters, in which a chrome figure enclosed in a reflective sphere became visible only through motion.
-To replicate this vision, filmmakers created a distortion effect that refracted the background through the silhouette of the Predator using photochemical techniques.
-A performer wore a bright red Predator suit, chosen for its high contrast against green jungle and blue sky backgrounds to facilitate chroma key compositing.
-Scenes were filmed twice from identical camera positions but with lenses of different focal lengths—once with the red-suited performer and once as a clean background plate.
-By compositing the two elements, the resulting visual distortion created the illusion of semi-invisibility.
-Later films in the franchise replaced this analog approach with digital methods, utilizing computer-generated imagery to recreate the effect.
+The Predator's invisibility cloak in the first two films was achieved through an intricate optical compositing process developed by R/Greenberg Associates under visual effects supervisor Joel Hynek.
+The concept was reportedly inspired by a dream described by one of the screenwriters, involving a chrome figure inside a reflective sphere that became visible only when it moved.
+To replicate this effect, filmmakers created a background-refracting distortion using photochemical techniques.
+A performer wore a bright red Predator suit, selected for its strong contrast with jungle greens and sky blues to facilitate chroma key compositing.
+Each shot was filmed twice from the same camera position—once with the red-suited performer and once as a clean background plate, using different camera lens focal lengths.
+When composited together the resulting visual distortion produced concentric inline mattes creating a semi-invisible appearance.
+Later entries in the franchise replaced this analog method with digital versions created through computer-generated imagery.

-Creature suit design and execution were initially handled by Stan Winston Studio for the first two films.
-For the Alien vs. Predator entries, these responsibilities shifted to Amalgamated Dynamics, which also returned for The Predator (2018), Prey (2022), and Predator: Badlands, the latter in collaboration with Wētā Workshop.
-The 2010 film Predators employed the services of KNB EFX Group.
-Various visual effects studios contributed to the depiction of the Predator's technologies, including its cloaking devices and energy-based weaponry.
+Creature suit design and execution for the first two films were handled by Stan Winston Studio.
+For the Alien vs. Predator films, these duties shifted to Amalgamated Dynamics, founded by Stan Winston alumni Tom Woodruff Jr. and Alec Gillis; the company later returned for The Predator (2018), Prey (2022), and Predator: Badlands, the latter in collaboration with Wētā Workshop.
+The 2010 film Predators employed KNB EFX Group.
+Various visual effects studios have contributed to the depiction of the Predator's technologies, including its cloaking devices and energy-based weaponry.